Aliases for TLR3 Gene

 GeneCards Summary for TLR3 Gene

-TLR3 (Toll-Like Receptor 3) is a Protein Coding gene.
-Diseases associated with TLR3 include herpes simplex encephalitis and herpes simplex encephalitis 2.
+TLR3 (Toll Like Receptor 3) is a Protein Coding gene.
+Diseases associated with TLR3 include herpes simplex encephalitis 2 and hiv-1.
 Among its related pathways are Immune System and Infectious disease.
 GO annotations related to this gene include identical protein binding and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot for TLR3 Gene